 The first step on how to treat alcohol poisoning at home is to make sure the person affected is in a safe environment, away from any dangerous objects, and not lying on anything too soft that could cause them to choke if they vomit.
 Lay the person down on their side or in a recovery position, which is a way of positioning someone unconscious but breathing to prevent them from choking on their vomit.

 The next step in how to treat alcohol poisoning at home is to monitor their breathing.
-Alcohol poisoning can cause irregular or shallow breathing, so keeping track of the person’s breath rate and ensuring they are not slipping into an unconscious state is crucial.
+Alcohol intoxication can cause irregular or shallow breathing, so keeping track of the person’s breath rate and ensuring they are not slipping into an unconscious state is crucial.

 The next step in how to treat alcohol poisoning at home is to use a thermometer to take their temperature.
-Because alcohol poisoning can cause a decrease in body temperature, which is why it is essential to make sure the person is kept warm in a safe environment.
+Because alcohol toxicity can cause a decrease in body temperature, which is why it is essential to make sure the person is kept warm in a safe environment.

 Finally, try to get the person to drink fluids and eat small meals if possible.
 This helps to rehydrate them and provide energy.
 They are not recommended to be given coffee or any other stimulant which could cause further harm.